MightyOrm/Mighty/README.md

 ### General

 Mighty is no longer delivered as two or three (large) drop in code files.
-Unless you specifically want to modify the Mighty codebase, you no longer need to download any files out of this repository, just import the [MightyORM NuGet library](https://www.nuget.org/packages?q=MightyORM) into your project.
+Unless you specifically want to modify the Mighty codebase, you no longer need to download any files out of this repository, just import the [Mighty NuGet library](https://www.nuget.org/packages?q=Mighty) into your project.
 It is currently a prerelease package, so remember to tick 'Include prerelease' in order to be able to find it in searches of NuGet.

-Then, if you were previously using Massive, to get started you must change `using Massive` to `using Mighty` and `DynamicModel` to `MightyORM`.
+Then, if you were previously using Massive, to get started you must change `using Massive` to `using Mighty` and `DynamicModel` to `MightyOrm`.
 After that, the vast majority of code which used to run against Massive will just start working against Mighty instead.
 Also, for now, if you are looking at the [Massive code samples](https://github.com/FransBouma/Massive#code-please) whilst I get on with finishing that part of this document (which does need to be done urgently, I know), then the above will also be the only changes you need to make, to get the vast majority of that code working.

 ### .NET Core